JANGUMALLIVIJAYTARAK/Chatbot/README.md

 ### Backend (Node.js)

 Navigate to the `server` directory and create a `.env` file by copying the example file.
+Navigate to the `server/ai_core_service` directory and create a `.env` file by copying the example file.

 ```bash
 cd server